sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Eh, I'll pass."
 His eyes continued scanning the contract in front of him before, seemingly satisfied, he lowered it and gave a nod.
 "Yer showin' a different side with this, but I cannae find a problem with it."

-"*Let me put it this way.
+"*I have many complicated feelings on the brat, but let me put it this way.
 I believe it's fair to say we all lose something if she goes.*"

 "I'll agree on that," DJ Grooves said with a nod.